 Part IV — Management plans

-17. Management plan
+17. Management plan, effect of etc.

 (1) The Authority shall control and manage the Island in accordance with the management plan for the time being applicable to the Island.

 (2) A copy of the management plan referred to in subsection (1) shall be kept in the offices of the Authority and shall be available for inspection by the public during office hours free of charge.